jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 *********************************************************************************

 * I close ``test_lists.py`` in the :ref:`editor<2 editors>`
-* I click in the terminal_ and exit the tests with :kbd:`ctrl+c` on the keyboard, the terminal_ shows
+* I click in the terminal_ and use :kbd:`ctrl+c` on the keyboard to leave the tests, the terminal_ shows

   .. code-block:: shell